parttimenerd/taskcontrol/README.md

 GET localhost:8087/help prints you this help
-GET localhost:8087/task/{id} to get the status of a task GET localhost:8087/task/{id}?stopping=true|false to stop or resume a task GET localhost:8087/taskGroup/{id} to get the status of a task group (i.e. process) GET localhost:8087/taskGroup/{id}?restartstopping=true|false to stop or resume a task group
+GET localhost:8087/task/{id} to get the status of a task GET localhost:8087/task/{id}?stopping=true|false to stop or resume a task GET localhost:8087/task/plan/{id}?plan=s10,r10 to set the plan for a task (e.g. 10s running, 10s stopped) GET localhost:8087/task/plan/{id} to get the current plan for a task GET localhost:8087/plans the current plans as JSON

+The same for taskGroup (process)
 ```

 Be aware that stopping a task for more than 30s will kill the scheduler.